SAR seeks a dedicated, detail-oriented intern with excellent writing and research skills to join SAR’s Advocacy team for Fall 2018.

 - Monitoring cases of imprisoned scholars, and writing case updates for our network

-- Writing letters of appeal on behalf of imprisoned scholars or higher education communities under attack, and – with Advocacy staff – sending out action alerts to our network
+- Drafting letters of appeal on behalf of imprisoned scholars or higher education communities under attack, and – with Advocacy staff – sending out action alerts to our network

-- Drafting social media posts relating to imprisoned scholars and attacks on higher education communities
+- Drafting social media posts relating to imprisoned scholars, attacks on higher education communities, and other advocacy campaigns

 - Working with Advocacy staff to update content on SAR’s website